Bob Welch (baseball): Autobiography and alcoholism

-His son Riley Welch was a 34th round selection by the Oakland A's in the 2008 MLB draft out of Desert Mountain high school in Scottsdale, Arizona but did not sign and went on to play college baseball at the University of Hawaii.
-Riley then signed as an undrafted free agent with the Dodgers.
-He became a pitching coach at Presentation College, an NAIA school in Aberdeen, South Dakota in 2014.
+Hall of Fame pitcher CC Sabathia wrote that Welch's book was an inspiration while he was in rehab.

 Death

 Welch died of a broken neck resulting from an accidental fall in the bathroom of his Seal Beach, California, home on June 9, 2014, at the age of 57.
 The Orange County Coroner's Office ruled that Welch suffered a cervical spine fracture "with epidural hemorrhage due to hyperextension of neck" suffered in the fall, negating earlier reports that he had died from a heart attack.